Ready to build a healthy relationship with food and feel comfortable in your skin?

 …Believed learning about nutrition would “fix” the issue.

 But you feel more confused than when you started.
-You may wonder if you even need nutrition counselling.
+You may wonder if you even need nutrition counselling...especially after working with dietitians and other nutritionists in the past.

-…Have done some (a lot?) of therapy around your eating, but something still feels off.
+…Have done some therapy around your eating, but something still feels off.

 …Feel debilitated by your body image and uncomfortable in your body.

-You’ve got a number of dreams on ice, all waiting for the day you can channel the effortless confidence of a Victoria’s Secret lingerie model.
+You’ve got a number of dreams on ice, all waiting for "one day."

-...Suspect your current struggles with food have something to do with past adverse events, but aren’t sure how.
+...Suspect your current struggles with food have something to do with your past, but aren’t sure how.

-You behave like an Intuitive Eater, but you can’t feel it on the inside.
+You behave like a recovered person, but you can’t feel it on the inside.
 You constantly question your food decisions and feel exhausted by the daily am-I-hungry-do-I-want-it tape that plays in your mind.

-…Still binge eat or eat emotionally more often than feels supportive.
+…Still binge eat or eat emotionally more often than you'd like.
 You find yourself going back to the kitchen several times a day to grab more food...even when you don’t want it.
 You can’t imagine enjoying a couple of cookies.
 In your house, open means empty.

 ...You judge yourself for eating despite intellectually knowing all foods can fit.